-The Bible says that a Christian woman is God's favor/blessing to a Christian man - Pr.
-18:22, "The man who finds a wife finds a treasure, and he receives a favor from the Lord."
+The Bible says that a Christian woman is God's favor/blessing to a Christian man, "The man who finds a wife finds a treasure, and he receives a favor from the Lord" (Proverbs 18:22).

-You know, any "boy" can take a wife but it takes a man to take a wife along with all the things that a new wife brings into marriage.
+Any "boy" can take a wife, but it takes a man to take a wife along with all the things that a new wife brings into marriage.
 Christian women want a real man, not just a boy pretending to be a man.

 2. Christian women want men who are both spiritual and manly.

-David, Israel's second king was a good example of this.
+David, Israel's second king, was a good example of this.
 He was a soldier, a leader, well trained in the ways of war and politics.
-He was very much grounded in this world and his place and role in it.
-Yet the Bible says that he was a man after God's own heart (Acts 13:22).
+He was very much grounded in this world as well as his place and role in it.
+Yet, the Bible says that he was a man after God's own heart (Acts 13:22).

 - He was able and eager to worship God.

 - He was willing to sacrifice for his faith.